robrich/kubernetes-hands-on-workshop/13-Docker-Hub/README.md

 Docker hub is the central repository or "store" for sharing images.

 You can also use private repositories such as [AWS Container Registry](https://aws.amazon.com/ecr/) or [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) to store images more privately.
-If you're inside the firewall, look to [Artifactory](https://www.jfrog.com/artifactory/) (paid) or [Nexus](https://www.sonatype.com/nexus-repository-oss) (free) for on-premise Docker repositories.
+If you're inside the corporate firewall, look to [Artifactory](https://www.jfrog.com/artifactory/) (paid) or [Nexus](https://www.sonatype.com/nexus-repository-oss) (free) for on-premise Docker repositories.

 Using Docker Hub